10 Best HTML Projects with Source Code

 14. Clone of a Popular Video-Sharing Site, YouTube

-Creating a clone of YouTube is actually very complex and requires you to possess profound knowledge of HTML, CSS, and responsive design abilities.
-It is easy to create the layout and add the necessary elements using HTML and CSS.
+Creating a clone of YouTube is very complex and requires you to possess profound knowledge of HTML, CSS, and responsive design abilities.
+Creating the layout and adding the necessary elements is easy.
 What is difficult is making the YouTube clone responsive.
-For this, you require a good understanding of CSS media queries and JavaScript.
+You require a good understanding of CSS media queries and JavaScript for this.

 15. Amazon Prime Clone on the Web

-This is yet another advanced HTML project that requires you to possess in-depth knowledge of HTML, CSS, and JavaScript.
-With HTML and CSS, you can create an interface identical to Amazon Prime.
+This is yet another advanced HTML project requiring in-depth knowledge of HTML, CSS, and JavaScript.
+Create an interface identical to Amazon Prime with HTML and CSS.
 To create interactive elements, JavaScript comes in handy.

 Source Code: Amazon Prime Clone